CaaScade/hl-kube-test/notes.md

 - modified Peer runs chaincode through Kubernetes instead of Docker.

+# Demo

+- peers running without TLS
+    - peer0 org1
+    - peer0 org2
+- tools container
+    - config files
+    - tool binaries
+    - golang environment

+# What doesn't work?

+- peer TLS due to naming of k8s services
+- instantiating chaincode using docker in k8s
+    - Questions:
+        * Why does it matter that the DNS name doesn't match the cert?
+Can we use the name on the cert?
+        * Do we need TLS inside the cluster?
+        * Externally-exposed peers vs internal-only peers?

 # Notes for proposal

 - crypto-gen tool outputs files grouped/named semantically